 The Spritz Bar at Acre

 Urban farming is more than just a crafty backdrop at Acre.
-Set on the inner-city site of Pocket City farms, the ethos of the venue trickles down to the staff’s care and enthusiasm for everything from changed menu unveilings to the weekday activities held on-site for community members.
+Set on the inner-city site of Pocket City farms, the ethos of the venue trickles down to the staff’s care and enthusiasm for everything from new menu unveilings to explaining the weekday activities held on-site for community members.
 At Acre’s new outdoor Spritz Bar, arms are further outstretched for school night aperitivo platters that make their way around tables free of charge.
-Ordering off the menu is just as rewarding: the rustic tearing and sharing platters are excellent.
+Ordering off the menu is just as rewarding, though: the rustic tearing and sharing platters are excellent.
 Make a point of ordering the local mozzarella, sprinkled with radicchio and toasted hazelnuts, as well as the salt fish croquettes.

 31A Mallett Street, Camperdown; (02) 9194 3100

 In the sandwiched space between Potts Point Hotel and Sweetheart’s Rooftop, Boogie Mountain takes up the mantle of a late-night venue in both mood and ethos.
 While the interiors are said to be inspired by the Arizona desert, the result is more a Lynch-esque lodge, with royal blue and deep red velvets perfect for dimly lit evenings spent spinning around the circular tables.
 There’s no dud on the sin-soaking menu of hearty offerings but the poutine tumbled with butter-poached lobster and cheese curds is the obvious frontrunner.
-The lentil “disco balls” – smokey, arancini-style spheres – easily exceed meaty counterparts with serious flavour.
+The lentil “disco balls” – smokey, arancini-style spheres – easily outrank meaty counterparts with serious flavour.
 Should your night morph into a morning, the ‘lock-in’ menu is also pure genius: order Maccas at the bar and have it delivered right to the dancefloor.

 33 Darlinghurst Road, Potts Point; (02) 9368 7333